 Valero Energy (VLO) Stock Sinks As Market Gains: What You Should Know

-Coming into today, shares of the oil refiner had gained 3.55% in the past month.
-In that same time, the Oils-Energy sector gained 9.06%, while the S&P 500 gained 0.15%.
+Heading into today, shares of the oil refiner had gained 4.38% over the past month, outpacing the Oils-Energy sector's gain of 4.02% and the S&P 500's gain of 1.06% in that time.

-VLO will be looking to display strength as it nears its next earnings release.
+Wall Street will be looking for positivity from VLO as it approaches its next earnings report date.
 On that day, VLO is projected to report earnings of $0.76 per share, which would represent year-over-year growth of 160.8%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $22.34 billion, up 114.84% from the year-ago period.
+Meanwhile, our latest consensus estimate is calling for revenue of $22.34 billion, up 114.84% from the prior-year quarter.

-It is also important to note the recent changes to analyst estimates for VLO.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+Investors should also note any recent changes to analyst estimates for VLO.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

 The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 37.33% higher.
-VLO currently has a Zacks Rank of #4 (Sell).
+The Zacks Consensus EPS estimate has moved 23.46% higher within the past month.
+VLO is currently a Zacks Rank #4 (Sell).

-Looking at its valuation, VLO is holding a Forward P/E ratio of 62.33.
-Its industry sports an average Forward P/E of 26.56, so we one might conclude that VLO is trading at a premium comparatively.
+Digging into valuation, VLO currently has a Forward P/E ratio of 68.19.
+For comparison, its industry has an average Forward P/E of 33.59, which means VLO is trading at a premium to the group.

 The Oil and Gas - Refining and Marketing industry is part of the Oils-Energy sector.
-This industry currently has a Zacks Industry Rank of 226, which puts it in the bottom 12% of all 250+ industries.
+This group has a Zacks Industry Rank of 233, putting it in the bottom 9% of all 250+ industries.

+To follow VLO in the coming trading sessions, be sure to utilize Zacks.com.

 Click to get this free report